Definition of Coalition

 - Browne, Eric C. 1973.
 Coalition Theories: A Logical and Empirical Critique.
-Beverly Hills, CA: Sage Publications.
+Thousand Oaks, CA: SAGE.

 - Caplow, Theodore.
 1968.
 Two Against One: Coalitions in Triads.
 Englewood Cliffs, NJ: Prentice-Hall.

 - Ferree, Myra Marx, and Beth B. Hess.
 2000.
-Controversy and Coalition: The New Feminist Movement Across Three Decades of Change.
-New York: Routledge.
+Controversy and Coalition: The New Feminist Movement across Three Decades of Change.
+London: Routledge.

 - Hinckley, Barbara.
 1975.
 Coalitions and Time: Cross-disciplinary Studies.
-Beverly Hills, CA: Sage Publications.
+Thousand Oaks, CA: SAGE.

 - Wilson, William J. 2001.
-The Bridge Over the Racial Divide: Rising Inequality and Coalition Politics.
-Berkeley: University of California Press.
+The Bridge over the Racial Divide: Rising Inequality and Coalition Politics.
+Berkeley, CA: University of California Press.

 Collins English Dictionary: Complete and Unabridged.
 6th ed.
 2003.
 Glasgow, Scotland: Collins.